How do I join Poets Union?

 We are an alliance of anti-capitalist writers, publishers, and book workers.
 Our aim in circulating the manifesto and creating our website is, first and foremost, to form solidarity among our members by making ourselves visible to one another and to the world at large.
-Additionally, we operate as a directory of presses, journals, and other resources for anti-capitalist writers and publishers who are working to form socialist, co-operative publishing practices outside the paradigm of a conventional poetry and small-press publishing.
-Through our website and newsletter, we will raise awareness of various causes within the literary world, offer critique and polemic, advocate and agitate, and generally serve as a hub for building class consciousness among producers of literature.
+Additionally, we operate as a directory of presses, journals, and other resources for anti-capitalist writers and publishers who are working to form socialist, co-operative publishing practices outside the paradigm of conventional poetry and small-press publishing.
+Through our website and newsletter, we will raise awareness of various causes within the literary world, offer critique and advocacy, and generally serve as a hub for building class consciousness among producers of literature.
 As we grow, we intend to offer direct consultation and guidance for those who are trying to reform their current publishing practices or hoping to build cooperative or collective presses or journals.
 Beyond this, we intend to work with those involved in abolition and mutual aid, by offering services, raising funds, etc. In general, our union aims to dissolve hierarchies within “the poetry world” while also bringing poetry into meaningful connection with non-literary political action and to support those typically excluded from literary spaces.

 Do I have to be a poet to join?

 No. Among writers, all are welcome to the extent they agree to the principles and practices outlined in the manifesto.
 Further, all publishers and editors, as well as all book workers, regardless of whether they write poems, are encouraged to join as long as they support and abide by the commitments outlined in our manifesto.